 Regarded by many as one of the world’s most beautiful cars, the DB7 received many subtle but effective changes over its 10 year life to complement the elegant, yet classic body design which, since 1993 has epitomised the pedigree, heritage and tradition of Aston Martin.

 Twenty five years on from the DB6, Ian Callum designed the DB7 to encompass all the unmistakable DB styling cues.
 Special attention was paid to the ride, to make this a true every day car.
 Commonly known as the i6 it was powered by a 155 mph all aluminium, 3.2 litre, supercharged 24 valve straight six engine with a 5 speed manual or 4 speed automatic gearbox, 12 spoke 18 inch wheels with several other options.
 Originally available as a Coupè (fixed roof, two doors, and sloping rear) the Volante (convertible) was launched in 1996.
-Visually the car has less flare on the arches and the mirrors are door mounted.

-The DB7 received significant engineering enhancements in 1999 with the introduction of the DB7 Vantage the first Aston Martin to use a V12 engine.
+The DB7 received significant engineering enhancements in 1999 with the introduction of the DB7 Vantage – the first Aston Martin to use a V12 engine.
 The 48 valve, V12, 420bhp Vantage includes re-styled dash and centre console with manual, auto and Touchtronic gearshift options.
 The Manual Coupè achieves 184mph, the Automatic Volante is limited to 165mph.

 The most significant visual changes are the combined fog/indicator lamps, the wider grille, door mirrors moved from the door to the cheater panels, and more flare on the arches.

 10 Spoke 18 inch wheels, wider at the back were fitted as standard, with optional 5 and 10 spoke alloy wheels available.